ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 ## Aleatoric and epistemic uncertainty
 Probabilistic modeling is intimately related to the concept of uncertainty.
 The latter is sometimes divided into two categories, aleatoric (also known as statistical) and epistemic (also known as systematic). **Aleatoric** is derived from the Latin word "alea" which means die.
 You might be familiar with the phrase ["alea iact est"](https://en.wikipedia.org/wiki/Alea_iacta_est), meaning "the die has been cast".
 Hence, aleatoric uncertainty relates to the data itself and captures the inherent randomness when running the same experiment or performing the same task.
 For instance, if a person draws the number "4" repeatedly, its shape will be slightly different every time.
 Aleatoric uncertainty is irreducible in the sense that no matter how much data we collect, there will always be some noise in them.

 **Epistemic uncertainty**, on the other hand, refers to a model's uncertainty.
-I.e., there is uncertainty regarding which model's parameters accurately model the experimental data, and it is decreased as we collect more training examples.
+I.e., there is uncertainty regarding which parameters accurately model the experimental data, and it is decreased as we collect more training examples.
 The modeling of epistemic uncertainty is realized by enabling a neural network's weights to be probabilistic rather than deterministic.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/probabilistic_regression/aleatoric_vs_epistemic.png" alt="Aleatoric vs. epistemic uncertainty">